niftylettuce/gedit-gists/README.md

  6. You can also select specific parts of a file and use the hotkey.

- 7. If you would like to modify things (e.g. public vs. private gists) please view the Source link above.
+ 7. If you would like to modify things (e.g. public vs. private gists) please type `gista -h` and modify the the script above.

  ---